BMO eliminates debit transaction fees for transit rides in Canada

 Last month, Vancouver’s TransLink launched Interac debit tap payments for every bus and fare gate, system-wide.
 The latest BMO announcement could encourage other financial institutions to follow the same path, making the public transit experience easier and more convenient for Canadians.

-Header image credit: Metrolinx
+Image credit: Metrolinx

-Source: BMO, Via: iPhone In Canada
+Source: BMO Via: iPhone In Canada